ahmedavid/gwu_ai_projetcs/README.md

 # Run AI Project 1
-cd into build and run index.html
+cd into build and run index.html.
+It is a prebuilt web app If you want to compile source code, refer down below how to run a react app

 # Getting Started with Create React App